Today is Friday, October 19, 2018!

 Borough of West Grove Stormwater Management Ordinance No. 2014-03: The West Grove Borough Council adopted the Stormwater Management Ordinance No. 2014-03 on Wednesday April 2, 2014.
 Please click on the following links to accept a copy of Ordinance NO. 2014-03 and a copy of the Appendices that are also a part of Ordinance.

 Pennsylvania Department of Environmental Protection requires all Government Offices to post a fact sheet regarding pool and hot tub discharges.
 Please click on the link for more information: PADEP fact sheet on pool and hot tub discharges.

 Who Are Your Elected State and Federal Officials: The League of Women Voters of Chester County maintains a Legislative Directory for both State and Federal officials.
 If you are not sure what districts you are in, the Municipality District Guide will help you determine your correct districts according to the town you live in.

 Are you planning on renting your property? – Have you decided to rent your house?
 If so, the Borough of West Grove adopted an ordinance that any property used as a rental in the Borough of West Grove must have a Rental Inspection completed prior to the tenant moving in.
 The forms can be found on our website under Borough Information and Forms & Applications.
 You will need to print the Residential Application Form, Page One, the Residential Application Form, Page Two, and the Residential Rental Inspection List.
-The inspections are done on Thursday mornings.
+The inspections are done on Monday mornings and Friday afternoons.
 The inspection is required once a year.
-If you have any questions, please call Trisha or Sharon at 610-869-2792.
+If you have any questions, please call Trisha or Greg at 610-869-2792.